canonical/k8s-snap/docs/src/snap/howto/ceph.md

 Recent versions of ceph-csi also require an additional ConfigMap object to define Key Management Service (KMS) provider details.
-KMS is not set up as part of this tutorial, hence put an empty configuration in csi-kms-config-map.yaml.
+KMS is not set up as part of this guide, hence put an empty configuration in `csi-kms-config-map.yaml`.

 ```
 cat <<EOF > csi-kms-config-map.yaml